M1N0RM1N3R/Kolkra-NG/CONTRIBUTING.md

 git push origin name-of-your-bugfix-or-feature
 ```

-11. Submit a pull request through the GitHub website.
+8. Submit a pull request through the GitHub website.

-# Pull Request Guidelines

-Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.

-2. If the pull request adds functionality, the docs should be updated.
-   Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
+## Conventional Commits

+Contributors are strongly encouraged, but not required, to follow [Conventional Commits](https://www.conventionalcommits.org/) in your commit messages.
+If you use VSCode, you should use the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help you format your commit messages properly.